- Site Analysis

 - Making sure clay or concrete tiles are properly fixed

 Removal of a building element such as an unsound chimney does not require a building consent (but the work must still meet Building Code requirements).
 This exemption is limited to any building up to 3 storeys high as long as the removal does not aﬀect the primary structure, any speciﬁed system or any ﬁre separation (which includes ﬁrewalls protecting other property).
+Remember to check roof sarking/framing which sometimes is supported on chimney structures.
+Be aware also that some bracing walls rely on support from chimneys either side.

 Any repair work that is necessary – for example, making good the gaps left in a roof after chimney removal – can also be done without a consent.